marvinfray/live-agile/README.md

 # Live Agile Wiki

-Welcome to the **Live Agile Wiki**, an evolving framework designed to foster collaboration, alignment, and personal grounding and understanding within teams.
+Welcome to the **Live Agile Wiki**, an evolving framework designed to foster collaboration, alignment, personal grounding and understanding within teams.
 This repository reimagines agile principles to meet the needs of community-driven environments and uncertain times.

 ## What is Live Agile?